exadel-inc/esl/docs/contribute/pages.md

 # Development: Pages

-Demo site built with [Eleventy](https://www.11ty.dev/docs/) - a simple static site generator.
+The demo site is built with [Eleventy](https://www.11ty.dev/docs/) - a simple static site generator.

-[Nunjucks](https://mozilla.github.io/nunjucks/getting-started.htmlх) was picked as a template language.
+[Nunjucks](https://mozilla.github.io/nunjucks/) and [Markdown](https://www.markdownguide.org/) are picked as template languages.

-Project deploys to GitHub pages.
+The project is deployed using a GitHub workflow.

 ## Syntax highlighting to Nunjucks template files